 Follow these tips and recruiters will fall in love with you and give you your dream job…..no just kidding, but in all seriousness it won’t harm your chances of getting hired at all.

-- Make sure that you state the position that you are applying for in your email.
+- Make sure that you state the position you are applying for in your email.
 There is nothing more frustrating than receiving lots of candidates who are applying for the “advertised position”.
 Which position are you applying for exactly, we currently have 42 positions advertised!
 The recruiter may get so fed up with asking candidates which position you are applying for that they simply bin your application, despite you (potentially) being a great match for the role.

 - Last but by no means least, make sure you reply promptly to emails and messages when applying for jobs and liaising with recruiters.
 A recruiter may be waiting to get copies of your transcripts or degree and whilst they have been patiently waiting for you another candidate who was almost as good as you but sent all the relevant documents without being asked got in ahead of you.
+Time is of the essence!

 So, these points may seem rather obvious with hindsight but as a recruiter we experience varying amounts of the above issues on a daily basis.
 Give yourself a little extra help by adhering to the above points and you will reap the rewards sooner or later!